 “Every measure of prudence . . . ought to be assumed for the eventual total extirpation of slavery from the United States.
 I have throughout my whole life held the practice of slavery in abhorrence” (Hyatt, 1726: The Year that Defined America, 101).

 4) Confronted by the inconsistency of Christian faith with owning slaves, George Washington set in motion a compassionate program to completely disentangle Mount Vernon from slavery.
-He said,
+Concerning abolition, he wrote,

 5) Even those founders who did not free their slaves, publicly admitted that it was wrong and sinful and would bring God’s judgement on the nation.
-It was in the context of the continuance of slavery after the Constitutional Convention that Thomas Jefferson wrote,
+It was in the context of slavery being allowed to continue in the South that Thomas Jefferson wrote,

 “God who gave us life, gave us liberty.
 And can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are a gift from God?
 That they are not to be violated but with His wrath?
 Indeed, I tremble for my country when I reflect that God is just and that His justice cannot sleep forever” (Hyatt, 1726: The Year that Defined America, 125).

 Although it would take a Second Great Awakening (ca. 1800- ca. 1830), a Great Prayer Awakening (1857-58), and a Civil War (1861-1865) to bring final closure, slavery’s end was sealed in that First Great Awakening that swept Colonial America.
 It was the Christian Awakening that ended slavery in America.